 - Where there is a court mandated restraining order in place, a copy needs to be retained by the school (which is saved on CPOMS and in the pupil file), which will put measures in place to ensure the child is not released to named individuals. - Parents who have joint custody of the child are requested to keep the school informed, in writing, of any disputes they have with each other regarding the collection of children. - Where a Child Arrangements order is in place, the parents must supply the relevant school with a copy as soon as possible so that we are aware of the arrangements and abide by the court order.
 This is filed in CPOMS and in the pupil file. - Cafcass can become involved in cases at the request of the court.
 We ask parents to let us know where this is the case so that we have the relevant information to support the child.
-More information for parents where can be found on Parents and carers -Cafcass Children and Family Court Advisory and Support Service - Children's welfare and safety are paramount, where there are issues over access to children, the parent with whom the child resides should contact the school immediately. - When the school holds parent consultations, parents can attend together, or book separate appointments by arrangement. - The Trust expects parents to communicate with each other regarding these arrangements. - When parents separate, we ask that the school is informed so that our records can be updated accordingly for emergency contacts, collection arrangements and so on.
+More information for parents where can be found on Parents and carers -Cafcass Children and Family Court Advisory and Support Service - Children's welfare and safety are paramount, where there are issues over access to children, the parent with whom the child resides should contact the school immediately. - When the school holds parent consultations, parents can attend together, or book separate appointments by arrangement. - The Trust expects parents to communicate with each other regarding these arrangements. - Parents are expected to liaise and communicate with each other in matters such as the ordering of school photographs, tickets for performances and other instances.
+The school will not deal individually with these requests in view of the significantly increased workload that they present. - When parents separate, we ask that the school is informed so that our records can be updated accordingly for emergency contacts, collection arrangements and so on.